Kylekmears/vindinium-starter-python/README.md

-Note on changes I, Kyle, have made: Running client.py will create a command line interactive mode in which Vindinium can be played.
-Moves, gamestates, wins and losses are tracked.
+Note on changes I've made: Running client.py will create a command line interactive mode in which Vindinium can be played.
+Moves, game states, wins and losses are tracked.
 Students and bot enthusiasts can then use supervised learning methods to train a bot to play like them.

 ![Alt text](https://github.com/Kylekmears/vindinium-starter-python/blob/master/vindiniumInterface.png "Interface Example")